 What should be included in an operating agreement?

-The priority of an operating agreement should be to detail the ownership of members, the management of the company, and the structure of the LLC, but the document should describe everything from definitions for key legal terms to distribution of profits and losses.
+The priority of an operating agreement should be to detail the ownership of members, the management of the company, and the structure of the LLC, but the document should describe everything from definitions for key legal terms to the distribution of profits and losses.

 Why do you need an operating agreement?